Key findings of Phase 1 of the evaluation

 Heat is not an issue in the repository

-So that safe conditions are maintained in the repository over long periods of time, the long-term safety analysis also assesses how to ensure that no self-sustaining chain reactions of fissile radionuclides can be set in motion.
+In order to maintain safe conditions in the repository over long periods of time, the long-term safety analysis also assesses how to ensure that no self-sustaining chain reactions of fissile radionuclides can be set in motion.
 Although this is not a likely scenario in the case of low- and intermediate-level radioactive waste, the contractors believe improvements are needed here too.
 This is another area in which the rules have changed.
-A greater number of radionuclides are now considered in terms of their possible impact than was the case in 2002.
+More radionuclides are considered to have a possible impact than in 2002.
 Moreover, the risk of an unfavourable accumulation of radionuclides in the sealed repository under specific conditions was not dealt with in a sufficiently comprehensible manner.
 The contractors therefore recommend further consideration in the next phase of the evaluation.

 On the other hand, when it comes to the question of how heat could potentially bring about changes in the rock, the contractors see no need for action because the waste intended for the Konrad repository does not generate any heat.